 Office of Regulatory Services – Births, Deaths and Marriages

-The Office of Regulatory Services manages the registration of births, deaths, marriages, changes of name, changes of sex and adoptions in the ACT.
+Access Canberra is a central hub for many services including the registration of births, deaths, marriages, changes of name and recording changes of sex in the ACT.
+There are a number of service centres in different suburbs of Canberra but it is probably best to contact the BDM section of Access Canberra online or by phone first.
 You can apply for copies of records for family history purposes and ask them to search their index for you.
 The cost of BDM records varies from state to state but is normally $30 to $50 per certificate.

 Note: records prior to 1930 were registered in the New South Wales Registry of Births, Deaths and Marriages.